England’s Bath and York

 The town boomed and the streets were built not with scrawny sidewalks but with broad "parades," upon which gentlemen would stroll and the women in their stylish dresses could spread their fashionable tails.

 This is the Royal Crescent.
 Dating from the 1770s, these are the first Georgian "condos."
-"Georgian" is British for "neoclassical."
-As you cruise the Crescent imagine you're one of Baths' upper crust.
+"Georgian" is British for "Neoclassical."
+As you cruise the Crescent imagine you're one of Bath's upper crust.
 What appears to be a seamless front lawn is actually an optical trick.
-The hidden wall called a 'ha-ha' fence keeps sheep and picnicking peasants out without creating an eyesore.
+The hidden wall, called a "ha-ha fence," keeps sheep and picnicking peasants out without creating an eyesore.

 Volunteers in each room are determined to fill you in on all the fascinating details.

-Docent: Georgian ladies were extremely fashionable, not fashions as we would think of them today because if they were very fashionable women they would wear the French wigs and they didn't start until this part of the head, so this hair here was shaved off, that meant your eyebrows were in the wrong place, they had to be shaved off and then you had little mouse-skin eyebrows stuck on further up the head.
+Docent: Georgian ladies were extremely fashionable — not fashions as we would think of them today, because if they were very fashionable women they would wear the French wigs, and they didn't start until this part of the head — so this hair here was shaved off.
+That meant your eyebrows were in the wrong place — they had to be shaved off and then you had little mouse-skin eyebrows stuck on further up the head.

 Rick: So what is this mechanism?